Last Updated on April 8, 2022 by Real Men Sow

 Old lollypop sticks can also be used in this way, and look very presentable sticking out of a pot or in front of a row of seedlings.

-Before the sad closure of my local nursery a couple of years ago, I never paid for plastic plant pots as they always had a big box of a free second had ones for customers to help themselves to.
+Before the sad closure of my local nursery a couple of years ago, I never paid for plastic plant pots as they always had a big box of free second had ones for customers to help themselves to.
 Since then, my supplies have run dry, so I’ve used yoghurt pots to fill the void with no problems at all.
 Just remember to put a few holes in the bottom to allow drainage.

-Are Plastic Milk Bottles, Drink Cans and CDs belong to Eco-Friendly Gardening?
+Are Plastic Milk Bottles, Drink Cans, and CDs belong to Eco-Friendly Gardening?

-Milk bottles and drink cans make great safety covers for the tops of pointy sticks and canes and double up as effective bird scarers when they rattle in the wind.
+Milk bottles and drink can make great safety covers for the tops of pointy sticks and canes and double up as effective bird scarers when they rattle in the wind.
 A nearby plotholder uses CDs to keep the birds away.
 He puts sticks in the ground, ties string along the top, and hangs CDs down on more string.

 Big squash bottles are great for turning into cloches for frost protection and early sowings.
 Simply cut one in half and slot it over the young plant.
 They might not be as stylish and attractive as a purpose-made cloche, but they’re not £30 either…